bbiswal333/bulletinboard/ConnectDatabase/Exercise_8_Part1_ConfigurePersistence.md

 Use the annotations in the package `javax.persistence` (corresponding to the [JPA API](https://docs.oracle.com/javaee/7/api/javax/persistence/package-summary.html)).

-## Step 3: Define a repository using Spring Data JPA
+## Step 3: Define a Repository Using Spring Data JPA
 - Create an **interface** `AdvertisementRepository` in the `com.sap.bulletinboard.ads.models` package that extends the `CrudRepository` interface.
 Use `Advertisement` as the entity type and `Long` as the id type.
 ```java
 public interface AdvertisementRepository extends CrudRepository<Advertisement, Long> {